First Responder – Alumni Resources

 When you participate in a training program with Coast, you become a part of our community, and we hope that you won’t hesitate to contact us with any questions you might have, an feedback you would like to give us, or if there is anything we can do to help you.
 Some ways to keep in touch include,

-Follow us on Instagram @medicinthetrees or on Facebook Coast Wilderness Medical Training where we regularly post updates on courses, opportunities to join in on night scenarios, as well as cool articles and neat medical videos.
+• Follow us on Instagram @medicinthetrees or on Facebook Coast Wilderness Medical Training where we regularly post updates on courses, opportunities to join in on night scenarios, as well as cool articles and neat medical videos.

-Volunteer!
-Our instructors often can use volunteers to help observe student skills, run scenarios, and give a bit of one-to-one instruction if a student is struggling.
+• EMR instructors often can use volunteers to help observe student skills, run scenarios, and give a bit of one-to-one instruction if a student is struggling.
 Many of our alumni have credited these opportunities with their success in licensing.
-Or, see things from the other side by volunteering as a patient during a Wilderness First Responder evening or overnight scenario!
+Important: Volunteers are not additional students – you must be completely familiar with the guidelines and protocols to volunteer in the classroom.
+If you are not, you will be asked to leave.

 Become a Volunteer